 Vernon Park Primary School has been situated on the present site, in the heart of Stockport since January 1909 when it was originally used as a military hospital for those who had been injured fighting in the First World War.
 It became a primary school in 1958.
-There are currently over 340 children on the roll.
+There are currently over 330 children on the roll.

-The small number of actions identified last time had been completed in a timely manner.
+All the actions identified last time had been completed promptly.

-The school is welcoming, clean, and excellently maintained both inside and outside in the playground and extensive Forest Schools grounds.
+The school is welcoming, clean, and excellently maintained both inside and outside in the playground and extensive forest school grounds.